-Tap Out: A 6-Week Plan to Quit the Scroll Spiral
+Tap Out: A 6-Week Digital Detox Plan to Break Your Scroll Addiction

-So... you’ve decided to break up with your scroll addiction?
-Cue the confetti.
+So… you’ve decided to break up with your phone addiction and finally stop doomscrolling? 🎉 Cue the confetti.
 I’m genuinely thrilled you’re here.
-Admitting there’s a problem is the first step in quitting any habit.
+Recognizing your scrolling habit is out of control is the first step toward a digital detox—and a seriously better life.

 Here are a few inspo starters: